 Keep your Medical Card Current

-Often when we talk about the importance of how keeping our body healthy results in a better work performance. keep medical card currentThe Federal Motor Carrier Safety Administration (FMCSA) sets medical standards the majority of U.S. drivers are required to meet.
+Often, we talk about the importance of how keeping our body healthy results in a better work performance.
+The Federal Motor Carrier Safety Administration (FMCSA) sets medical standards the majority of U.S. drivers are required to meet.

-Commercial truck drivers that haul a maximum vehicle weight of over 10,000 pounds must have a Medical Examiner’s (ME) Certificate.
+Commercial truck drivers who haul a maximum vehicle weight of over 10,000 pounds must have a Medical Examiner’s (ME) Certificate.
 Also, commercial drivers that require a CDL have two more requirements.
-As of January 2014, CDL holders must inform to the State Driver Licensing Agency (SDLA) they are operating or going to operate in one of the four categories within their CDL.
+As of January 2014, CDL holders must inform to the State Driver Licensing Agency (SDLA) that they are operating or going to operate in one of the four categories within their CDL.
 This is referred to as self-certification.

 ME Certificate